-When any door is opened, several lamps come on.
-These lamps are courtesy lamps.
+When a door is opened, the courtesy lamps automatically come on.
 They make it easy for you to enter and leave your vehicle.
-You can also turn these lamps on by turning the exterior lamps control all the way clockwise.
+You can also manually turn these lamps on by turning the exterior lamps control clockwise all the way to DOME.